TV Thunder

-TV Thunder Public Company Limited is a leading television production company in Thailand.
+TV Thunder Public Company Limited is a television production company in Thailand.
 The company was founded by Sompong Wannapinyo in 1992, and was listed on the Stock Exchange of Thailand in 2014.
 Patraporn Wannapinyo has been its chairman, executive president and CEO since 2012.
 The company has several subsidiaries, including Creatist Media Co., Ltd. (advertising) and EM Entertainment (artist management).